fox-daniel/opentelemetry-otlp-capnp/README.md

 This workspace is for developing OpenTelemetry Exporters and Receivers that use Cap'n Proto in place of ProtoBuf and gRPC for OpenTelemetry.
-Cap'n Proto should provide performance gains both in terms of speed and memory use.
+Cap'n Proto should provide performance gains both in terms of speed and memory usage.
 Preliminary benchmarks show that exporting Spans is almost 2x times faster.
 Even greater gains are expected on the receiver side.